getfundwave/handlebar/README.md

 # handlebar

 **handlebar** is written in Python and uses the Twitter API and Web Scraping.
-With **handlebar**, you can obtain the following information for all the members of a the specified Twitter lists:
+With **handlebar**, you can obtain the following information (if available) for all the members of the specified Twitter lists:

 1. Username
 2. Location